Skip to Content

 I love a cottage garden.
 I am not a rule follower by nature, especially when it comes to gardens, and I love the way a cottage garden throws caution to the wind in the rule department.

-Do you like lots of flowers, flowing lines and a not so formal look?
+Do you like lots of flowers, flowing lines, and a not-so-formal look?
 Then a cottage garden might be the type for you too.

 What makes a cottage garden?
 That is the beauty of it.
 There really are no rules.
-Flowering vines like mandevilla set a romantic tone.
+Flowering vines like Mandevilla set a romantic tone.
 Herbs fit in well.
 Lots of flowers add to the look.

 Charming sheds, garden obelisks, picket fences, hollyhocks and more all can add to the appeal.
 This photo of Anne Hathaway’s Garden in Stratford Upon Avon is a wonderful example of the English cottage Garden.